flatrick/dbup_test/docs/setup.md

 And now that we have done the preliminary work of setting everything up, we can start adding SQL-scripts to the `migrations` folder.

-By default, DbUp will begin by collecting a list of all scripts to execute and sort them using [StringComparer.Ordinal](https://docs.microsoft.com/en-us/dotnet/api/system.stringcomparer.ordinal?view=net-6.0) before executing them.
+By default, DbUp will begin by collecting a list of all scripts to execute, and then sort them using [StringComparer.Ordinal](https://docs.microsoft.com/en-us/dotnet/api/system.stringcomparer.ordinal?view=net-6.0) before executing them.
 In other words, the filenames of your scripts will dictate which order they are executed in.
 For this example, we'll use a date and time-string to sort them in the desired order of oldest to newest.